Jackson Boulevard

 Jackson Boulevard is a street in Chicago, in whose grid system it is 300 South.
 Named for President Andrew Jackson, it is adjacent to Van Buren Street named for Jackson's associate Martin Van Buren.
+Jackson Boulevard is also a street that parallels the Chicago–Kansas City Expressway.

 The Jackson Boulevard Bridge carries it across the Chicago River.
+It was the first bridge on U.S. Route 66.